 - How practice or competence was enhanced as a result of your learning.

-Each year, members will be required to submit CCP goals/reflections for the previous registration year as well as indicate what their proposed CCP goals will be for the upcoming registration year.
-Please note that the proposed CCP goals can be updated at any time during the year by viewing your profile on the Member Login
+Each year, regulated members will be required to submit CCP learning goals and reflections for the previous registration year as well as indicate what their proposed CCP learning goals will be for the upcoming registration year.
+Please note that the proposed learning goals can be updated at any time during the year under “My Learning” section of the Login for Regulated Members.

-We ask members to consider that, although we have made it easier to submit reflections through an online platform, members must continue to track continuing competence activities, track verification of those activities and maintain good records in order to write a specific reflection, and for submission to the College in the case of an audit.
-We encourage members to utilize the CCP workbook/worksheets available online and to keep these in the case of an audit.
+We ask regulated members to consider that, although we have made it easier to submit reflections through an online platform, regulated members must continue to track learning activities, track verification of those activities and maintain good records in order to write a specific reflection, and for submission to the College in the case of an audit.
+We encourage regulated members to utilize the CCP workbook/worksheets available online and to keep these in the case of an audit.

 Please refer to the FAQ on Renewal and CCP page for answers to common renewal and CCP questions.